NEANIAS-Space/ViaLacteaWeb-doc/source/surveys.rst

    :align: center
    :alt: The list of available DataCube surveys

-Figure 3: The list of available DataCube surveys
+   The list of available DataCube surveys